Khongchai/web-spirograph/README.md

 ## The UI

 I must admit I have made a mistake of drawing it with SVG.
 This made the interaction difficult to handle because now I have to involve the DOM API and CSS.
-This introduced some bugs that I didn't bother fixing.
+This involved another level of complication to the logic + some bugs (that I didn't bother fixing).

-I have a `generateNode` hook that is called everytime the menu is switched to a relationship editor.
+I have a `generateNode` hook that is called everytime the control is switched to a relationship editor.
 Within the hook, I have a sort of a NodeLevel manager that keeps track of the "level" each node resides in.
 The level is determined by having each node recursively travel up its chain until it meets the base node, the `outerBoundingCircle`.

 ```ts
 // getDrawLevel.ts